syncfusion-content/javascript-docs/js/DateTimePicker/Globalization.md

 For example, if you want to change month names to your culture month just replace month names with your culture month names or your customized format.

-The following code example is used to know Spanish calendar locale information.
+The following code example is used to know Spanish calendar globalize information.

 {% highlight js %}